15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 2. WANDER DUBROVNIK OLD TOWN LANES

-Dubrovnik Old Town is completely car-free and wonderful to walk around, and one of my favourite things to do in Dubrovnik is get lost amongst the shiny old town lanes with traditional stone buildings and green shutters, the most charming and maze-like part of the city, and it’s where you’ll discover the best kept secrets!
+The historic centre is completely car-free and magical to walk around, one of my favourite things to do in Dubrovnik old town is get lost amongst the old town lanes with traditional stone buildings and their iconic green shutters, very similar to what you find in Split and Korcula the most charming and maze-like part of the town, and it’s where you’ll discover the best kept secrets!

-Mornings are generally best if you want to beat the midday crowds, but even when the main thoroughfare Strudum is bustling with day trippers, you can still find quiet corners all to yourself or stop for a coffee at historic Cafe Festival right in the heart of it all to absorb the atmosphere and people watch!
+Mornings are generally best if you want to beat the midday crowds in my experience, but even when the main thoroughfare Stradun is bustling with day trippers, you can still find quiet corners all to yourself or stop for a coffee at historic Cafe Festival right in the heart of it all to absorb the atmosphere (look out for the little red seats) – you might be surprised to learn that you can walk the entire length of Stradun in less than ten minutes!

-But the most fun can be found in the labyrinth of narrow lanes and hiking up and down the flower-filled steps two by two, you’ll certainly get a workout and discover hidden gems along the way, including wonderful restaurants and even boutique hotels housed in former palaces, like The Pucic Palace Hotel!
+But the most fun can be found in the labyrinth of narrow lanes and hiking up and down the flower-filled steps two by two, you’ll certainly get a workout and discover hidden gems along the way, including wonderful restaurants and even boutique hotels housed in former palaces, like five-star Pucic Palace situated on a lovely square!

 Exploring the stone streets and hidden lanes of Dubrovnik Old Town, one of the most charming things to do in Dubrovnik historic centre